UniBreakfast/node-web-server-with-stuff/README.md

 - Start the server on port `3000` locally or use the `PORT` environment variable (useful for deployment platforms).
 - Serve static files from the `/public` directory in the project root.
-- Serve index.html if a request is made to the root URL.
+- Serve `index.html` if a request is made to the root URL.
-- Serve html files if a request is made to a path that doesn't have an extension.
+- Serve `.html` files if a request is made to a path that doesn't have an extension.
-- Serve 404 page if a request is made to a non-existent file.
+- Serve a 404 page if a request is made to a non-existent file.
 - Look for API handlers in the `/api` directory.
 - Run in development mode locally and production mode on deployment platforms.
 - Automatically hot reload API handlers during development without restarting the server.